-Kubernetes provides a Persistent Volume subsystem that abstracts details of how storage is provided from how it is consumed.
-You still need to provide the underlying storage system.
+Kubernetes provides a Persistent Volume subsystem that abstracts details of how storage is provided from how it is consumed and Ondat can power this subsystem using nearly any underlying storage system.

 Ondat provides cloud native storage for Kubernetes used for provisioning Persistent Volumes.
-Get started in four steps:
+Get started in three easy steps: